 Cannabinoids protect your heart from the extreme damage of a heart attack, even against the dreaded “WidowMaker.”

 In May 2018, filmmaker Kevin Smith announced that “smoking weed” stopped “The WidowMaker” from killing him.
 The ominous name describes a the total blockage of the LAD (Left Anterior Descending artery) which effectively takes out the whole front wall of the heart.
 A heart attack ensues.

 Recounting his tale on The Late Show, with Stephen Colbert, Smith said, “I honestly thought I was too high.
 I’d smoked a bunch of weed that day because I was doing the show and then I smoked a joint right before the show and then I got off stage and all of a sudden I had a heart attack.”

 His doctor told him, “That joint saved your life”.
-Before Smith went under, the doctor told him not to worry because he would be one of the 20% that made it out alive.
+Before Smith went under, the doctor told him not to worry.
+He would be one of the 20% that made it out alive.
 And Smith was, thanks to physician skill and cannabis.

 What Happens When You Have a Heart Attack?

 Acute myocardial infarction (MI), commonly known as a heart attack, is the leading cause of cardiovascular-related fatalities.
 It occurs when the arteries supplying the blood to the heart become blocked with a clot (called an infarct).

-This termination of blood supply is deadly because without blood, there is no oxygen, and the underlying heart muscle begins to die.
+This termination of blood supply is deadly.
+Without blood, there is no oxygen, and the underlying heart muscle begins to die.
 Tissue death occurs via a process called ischemia, which means starving of oxygen.
 The larger the area that becomes ischemic, the greater the chance of the worst outcome: total heart failure.
 The WidowMaker kills 80% of its victims precisely because it completely cuts off blood supple.

 One way to better the outcomes for patients would be to improve the tolerance of the heart muscle to ischemia.
 Cannabinoid-based therapy is one of the promising possibilities for accomplishing this.